k8ight/NMPStack/README.md

 !!!!to rin phpmyadmin install php-mbstring && php-mysql
 <br><br>

-THIS VERTION Changes from php 7.2 to php 7.4.1 and Mginx to 1.7.7 ;<br/>
+THIS VERSION Changes from php 7.2 to php 7.4.1 and Mginx to 1.7.7 ;<br/>
-THIS VERTION Changes from Mysql to MariaDB 10.4 and PhpMyAdmin to 5.0.0 ;<br/>
+THIS VERSION Changes from Mysql to MariaDB 10.4 and PhpMyAdmin to 5.0.0 ;<br/>
-THIS VERTION FIXES PHP_FASTCGI WINDOWS 500 hit exit ERROR  with performance increase;<br/>
+THIS VERSION FIXES PHP_FASTCGI WINDOWS 500 hit exit ERROR  with performance increase;<br/>

 Nginx MariaDB Php stack